Love Camp 7

 Love Camp 7 is a 1969 American women-in-prison Nazisploitation B-movie directed by Lee Frost (credited as R.L.
 Frost) and written by Wes Bishop and Bob Cresse, the latter of whom also portrays a sadistic camp commandant.

 Plot

-Two American Women's Army Corps officers volunteer to enter a Nazi concentration camp undercover to gain information from, and possibly rescue, Martha Grossman, a Jewish scientist.
-The female inmates serve as sex slaves for German officers and are subjected to humiliating treatment, torture and rape.
+Two officers from the American Women's Army Corps volunteer to go undercover in a Nazi concentration camp to gather information and potentially rescue Martha Grossman, a Jewish scientist.
+The female inmates serve as sex slaves for German officers and are subjected to humiliating treatment, torture, and rape.

 When the two female agents learn that their target is being held in solitary detention, one of them arranges to be punished so that she can make contact.
 This leads to Lt.
 Harman being stripped and strung up by her wrists.
 The target uses her body to free Harman, and they attempt their escape.
 The escape plan ends in a climactic battle.